stanford-oval/cs294-homework-workdir/hw1/README.md

 ## Configuration

 This workdir comes with a `Makefile` to help you run the scripts needed to build the QA skill.
-You will need to configure the following field in the `Makefile`:
+You will need to configure the following fields in the [`Makefile`](Makefile):

-- `geniedir`: set this to the path to where your `genie-toolkie` is installed.
+- `geniedir`: set this to the absolute path of where `genie-toolkie` is installed.
 - `developer_key`: set this to your own developer key in Thingpedia.
 Follow this simple [instruction](instructions/almond-registration.md) to register as a Thingpedia developer, and get your developer key.
 - `access_token`: set this to your access token in Thingpedia.
 Again, see this [instruction](instructions/almond-registration.md) for where to find it.
-- `owner`: set this either your sid, or your group name (no space, letter, numbers, and `.` only)
+- `owner`: set this either your sid, or your group name (letter, numbers, and `.` only; no space)

-We also suggests you to follow at least one of the [tutorials](https://almond.stanford.edu/doc/thingpedia-tutorial-hello-world.md) to learn the basics of Thingpedia skill development.
+We also suggest that you to follow at least one of the [tutorials](https://almond.stanford.edu/doc/thingpedia-tutorial-hello-world.md) to learn the basics of Thingpedia skill development.